microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/OculusQuestMRTK.md

-# How to configure Oculus Quest in MRTK using the XRSDK pipeline
+# How to configure Oculus Quest in MRTK using the XR SDK pipeline

 A [Oculus Quest](https://www.oculus.com/quest/) is required.